How Long Does a Police Check Take for Australian Businesses?

 Can a Delay be Prevented?

-There is no direct way to control the time it takes to receive a national police certificate.
+There is no direct way to control the time it takes to receive a national police check.
 However, you can approach the application process in a way that enables it to run smoothly.

 Some simple ways to improve the process time is to follow the instructions to the letter and make sure you don’t miss anything out.
 All personal information must be entered correctly, and all identification documents must be valid.